go-gitea/gitea/docs/content/doc/contributing/guidelines-frontend.en-us.md

 If an event listener must be `async`, the `e.preventDefault()` should be before any `await`, it's recommended to put it at the beginning of the function.

-If we want to call an `async` function in a non-async context, it's recommended to use `const _promise = asyncFoo()` to tell readers that this is done by purpose, we want to call the async function and ignore the Promise.
+If we want to call an `async` function without awaiting the result,  it's recommended to use `asyncFoo() // no await` to indicate that the following code will execute out of order.

 Some lint rules and IDEs also have warnings if the returned Promise is not handled.

 ### HTML Attributes and `dataset`